Sydney Heads: South Head

+A WWII-era noticeboard in the abandoned tunnels under the № 2 Magazine at South Head.

 South Head is a headland, part of Sydney Harbour National Park, to the north of the suburb of Watsons Bay.

 A twenty-minute foreshore walk on the South Head Heritage Trail offers dramatic views of Middle Head, Manly, North Head and the Tasman Sea.
 Starting at the delightful Camp Cove Beach, an 1870s cobblestone path leads first to Lady Bay (also known as Lady Jane) Beach, one of three in Sydney where nude bathing is lawful.
 It then loops around the headland, passing Hornby Lighthouse, its lightkeepers' cottages, and several gun emplacements from the end of the 19th century.

 HMAS Watson, the Royal Australian Navy training base, is also located at South Head.